workadventure/workadventure/docs/maps/opening-a-website.md

 ### Showing a hint on minimized website

-If you close a website it will be minimized and is still accessible on it's icon on the bottom on the screen.
-Since there is no info except for it's favicon you can set `openWebsiteHint: your hint to the site`.
-On minimized websites the hint message will be shown on hover.
+If you close a website it will be minimized and is still accessible on its icon on the bottom on the screen.
+Since there is no info except for its favicon you can set `openWebsiteHint: your hint to the site`.
+When moving your mouse over the icon, the hint message will be shown.

 ### Setting the iFrame "allow" attribute